jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 Alice adopts Bob's policy by endorsing Bob as a trusted policy source.
-Note that here it uses SAFE's *direct linking* to incorporate the desired policy into this endorsement of trusted endorsers.
-This prunes the inference context at authorization time and can dramatically reduce resource consumption on the authorizer (e.g., memory footprint), and the delay of property proving.
+Note that here it uses SAFE's *direct linking* to incorporate the desired policy into this endorsement of trusted endorser.
+This linking structure prunes the inference context at authorization time and can dramatically reduce resource consumption (e.g., memory footprint), and delay of property proving on the authorizer.

 ```